dynamsoft-docs/barcode-reader-docs-mobile/programming/android/user-guide.md

 ### Add Basic Settings

-Click [here](add-basic-settings.md) to read more about how to set barcode format, add expected barcode count and specify a scan region.
-For more information about the barcode formats, <a href = "https://www.dynamsoft.com/barcode-types/barcode-types/" target = "_blank">this page</a> might help you.
+Read [Add Basic Settings](add-basic-settings.md) to learn how to set barcode format, add expected barcode count and specify a scan region.
+For more information about the barcode formats, the <a href = "https://www.dynamsoft.com/barcode-types/barcode-types/" target = "_blank">Introduction of Barcode Formats</a> might help you.

 ### Add UI Settings

 If you are using Dynamsoft Camera Enhancer, there are some simple solution for you to add basic UI elements to visualize the barcode decoding result.
-Click [here](ui-configurations.md) for more information.
+Read [Add UI Settings](ui-configurations.md) for more information.

 ### Optimize Performance

-If find the barcode decoding performance is not satisfying, please click [here](quick-performance-settings.md) to see how to make a quick deployment on optimizing the performance.
+If find the barcode decoding performance is not satisfying, please read [Optimize the Performance](quick-performance-settings.md) to see how to make a quick deployment on optimizing the performance.

 ### Using CameraX with DBR

-If you have integrate the Android CameraX SDK, <a href="https://www.dynamsoft.com/barcode-reader/programming/android/samples/no-camera-enhancer.html" target="_blank">this sample</a> will guide you how to add barcode scanning to your app.
+If you have integrate the Android CameraX SDK, <a href="https://www.dynamsoft.com/barcode-reader/programming/android/samples/no-camera-enhancer.html" target="_blank">DecodeWithCameraX</a> will guide you how to add barcode scanning to your app.